 Q: When will I receive my Winery Owner business cards?

-A: Winery Owners must request business cards by calling the winery at (503) 588-9463 or emailing email@example.com.
-The cards will be sent to you approximately 30 days after your request as long as your subscription agreement has been accepted and processed.
+A: Winery Owners must request business cards by calling the winery at (503) 588-9463 or emailing firstname.lastname@example.org.
+The cards will be sent to you approximately 4-6 weeks after your request, as long as your subscription agreement has been accepted and processed.
 The initial set of 50 cards is complimentary.
 Additional sets of 50 cards may be purchased for $45.

 Q: What is the difference between Preferred Stock (NASDAQ WVVIP) and Common Stock (NASDAQ: WVVI)?

-A: Preferred Owners receive an annual dividend of 22 cents per share paid at the end of the year.
+A: Preferred Stock Owners receive an annual dividend of 22 cents per share paid at the end of the year.
 They may, in lieu of a dividend check, select a Wine Credit which is their dividend amount plus 15% value to purchase wine and other things from the winery.
-They also receive a 25% discount on wine purchases.
+For all subscriptions accepted during 2021, dividends for those shares will begin accruing January 1, 2022.
+For subscriptions accepted in 2022, dividends for those shares will begin accruing January 1, 2023.
+Preferred Stock Owners also receive a 25% discount on wine purchases.
 They do not vote a proxy annually as Common Stock owners do, but Preferred investors have preference over Common to the equity of the Company.
 Preferred Stock was first sold in 2015.
-Those who have invested or invest in this offering are considered Founders in Elton, Pambrun, Maison Bleue, Bernau Estate and Willamette Wineworks in Folsom.

 Common Owners have voting rights and receive a 25% discount on wine purchases, but do not receive an annual Dividend or Wine Credit.
 Common shares were first offered from 1989 to 1993.
 Many of our Common Owners are Founding Owners who helped Founder Jim Bernau in the early days of the winery, not only with their investments, but by working in the tasting room, vineyard and winery.
 Others have purchased more recently on the NASDAQ stock market through online brokerages or using their personal stockbroker.